 Digital Ethnography Benefits

-Among the many benefits of digital ethnographic research, we find that it can be conducted in many different ways, among the most popular ones we can find; blogging and video recordings, the usage of online communities.
+Among the many benefits of digital ethnographic research (also known as Nethnography), we find that it can be conducted in many different ways, among the most popular ones we can find; blogging and video recordings, the usage of online communities.
 One of the most positive aspects of digital ethnography is the variety in which research can be conducted.

 When done right, research can be a fun process that participants will enjoy therefore be more present and engaged which means you’ll not only have better and more accurate results, but there will also reduce the possibiliy of dropouts.

 The positive aspect of mobile research is that people engaging with your study are used to using them as part of their everyday lives.
 You don’t have to be reminding them of using the means for research (mobile).
 This way the whole process turns into a natural aspect for them, fitting into participants’ routines without disrupting their everyday life.

 Another positive aspect of this type of research is the independence that digital ethnography offers, a very extremely unique one, it completely eliminates the need for third parties and external invervention since the means for the research are the own participants mobile, making it not only a familiar process but also a very effective one and not to mention how time effective it is, as the insight gathering happens in real life time as each participant interacts with the product/service that’s being tested.

 The digital era proposes many advantages to modern research, with this being said, all digital research presentes an opportunity for a better, greater reach as it is not bound by geographical restrictions nor budgetting, plus the factor that no matter what is happening out there can be carried out.